- West Wycombe Parish Council

 Please scroll down the page to find the tabs to view the Accounts, Governance, Meetings, Planning and Services of West Wycombe Parish Council

-West Wycombe Parish Council has been seeking to address the issue of footway incursion by motor vehicles on the southern side of West Wycombe High Street.
-Transport for Buckinghamshire (TfB) have suggested three measures which they believe will address this issue, one of which is the implementation of a short stretch of double yellow lines on the north side of the High Street.
+West Wycombe Parish Council has been seeking to address the issue of footway incursion by motor vehicles on the West Wycombe High Street.

-The Parish Council recognises that residents and local businesses will not welcome any reduction in parking capacity; however, the issue we are trying to address is the safety of pedestrians.
+The Parish Council recognises that residents and local businesses will not welcome any reduction in parking capacity; however,

-West Wycombe High Street Pavement Incursion Report
+West Wycombe High Street Proposed Parking Restrictions

 Latest Changes to our Website